bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Or if there's one input.

-Aaron van Wirdum: 00:33:43

-Well, if there's only...

 Sjors Provoost: 00:33:44

-Let's say you, well, if there's, depends on how much there is available, right?
+Let's say you, well, if there is, depends on how much there is available, right?
 But you're looking at the chain, so you don't know what was available.
 But if your wallet is looking at a bag of coins, it might, you know, start with the smallest coin saying, nah, it's not big enough.
 And then keep looking and then find one coin that's big enough.